code-423n4/2023-08-livepeer-findings/data/debo-G.md

 2023-08-livepeer/contracts/treasury/GovernorCountingOverridable.sol::77 => return "support=bravo&quorum=for,abstain,against";
 ```
 ## [G-04] Use immutable for openzeppelin access controls roles declarations
+Description
+⚡️ Only valid for solidity versions <0.6.12 ⚡️

+Access roles marked as constant results in computing the keccak256 operation each time the variable is used because assigned operations for constant variables are re-evaluated every time.

+Changing the variables to immutable results in computing the hash only once on deployment, leading to gas savings.
 ```txt
 2023-08-livepeer/contracts/bonding/BondingManager.sol::8 => import "../libraries/PreciseMathUtils.sol";
 2023-08-livepeer/contracts/bonding/BondingManager.sol::10 => import "./libraries/EarningsPoolLIP36.sol";